 [Southwest National Park, Tasmania]

 In December 2022, I hiked the Western Arthurs Traverse via Alpha and Kappa Moraine.
 The extensive rugged topography of the range made for the most difficult and rewarding hiking yet.

 Posted: January 1st, 2023

 In December, 2022 I hiked the Western Arthurs Traverse (WAT).
 It’s rough, exposed, has plenty of steep slopes and is dominated by beautiful moorlands, glacial lakes, button grass heath and alpine scrub vegetation.
 This hike has everything and thats why its my favourite to date.

 The full traverse (e.g. linking up with the Eastern Arthurs) can take between 10 and 12 days, but the most popular route is Alpha Moraine to Kappa Moraine (known as A-K) which takes 5 to 7 days and starts/finishes at Scotts Peak Dam.

 The events described here are purely anecdotal.
 While I've included notes about the hike, please do not use this as a source of truth.

-I was picked up by the shuttle bus at 7:30am from the hostel.
-It was a warm night and dominated by an hourly ringing bell from Hobart’s St David’s Church in the city centre.
-Ordering Uber Eats to scoff down some pancakes and hashbrowns as my final proper meal before heading to the ranges.
+It was a warm night and dominated by an hourly ringing bell from Hobart’s St David’s Church in the city center.
+Ordering Uber Eats to scoff down some pancakes and hashbrowns as my final proper meal before heading to the ranges before being picked up at 7:30 from the YHA hostel.

-Beautiful, small forests with luscious greenery and streams providing seclusion from the rain before emerging onto the button grass plains.
-The track following boardwalks for the first few hundred meters before being replaced by a rocky, but well-worn track.
-I headed quickly in the direction for Junction Creek.
+I walked through beautiful, small forests with luscious greenery and streams providing seclusion from the rain before emerging onto the button grass plains.
+The track following boardwalks for the first few hundred meters before being replaced by a rocky but well-worn track.
+I headed quickly in the direction for Junction Creek, the first known campsite of the trip.

 I encountered my first section of mud.
 It had been raining only the last day, meaning the bogs hadn’t fully soaked through and wasn’t as bad as I expected.
 I noticed many other tracks that skirted the boggy sections but decided to walk straight through to a) save time, b) test my waterproofs and gaiters and c) avoid trampling and destroying vegetation where possible.